BravishkaSkytano/blog/collections/_books/court-of-shadows-and-fury/III.md

 ---

 From her viewpoint in the clouds, Azura could see Carlhaven in all its glory, without being spotted by the mighty towers.
 The multi-level fortress had some of the strongest reinforced walls she had ever seen.
 It had grown much in the last seven centuries than when it was merely a village.
 She had watched the first walls rise up, and even helped with development.
 Now, that small village had grown into a thriving stronghold that rivaled those older than it.
-Nixarza sighed, she could not, would not, destroy those walls.
+Azura sighed, she could not, would not, destroy those walls.

 A slight tug called her back down to Válgr's side.
 She had barely landed before he began questioning her.
 "How thick are the walls?"